Long-Term & Short-Term Consequences of Binge Eating Disorder

 Short-Term Consequences of Binge Eating Disorder

-The disordered eating behaviors associated with BED can cause a number of short-term effects, or those that are felt and experienced right away.
+The disordered eating behaviors associated with BED can cause several short-term effects or those that are felt and experienced right away.

 Generally, these issues can also be treated or dealt with immediately, with someone seeing results once they start receiving treatment.